hschwane/GraSPH/future_work_and_known_issues.md

 ## performance
 - enable pre-simulated simulation
 - add datastructure / tree code
-- have a list of neigtbours for each particle
+- have a list of neighbors for each particle
-- indivdual timesteps
+- individual timesteps
 - allow for particles to merge (maybe even split)
 - multi-GPU simulation
 - have the CPU also do some work